C-HBZ/Nova-TorBox-RSS/REQUIREMENT.md

 - When a series advances to a new season, remove the previous season's episodes from TorBox so only the current season remains for that series.
 - When a series falls out of the newest 20 (superseded by more recently active shows), remove all of its episodes from TorBox.

+**Episode discovery — query per-episode like Stremio/Torrentio clients do**

+Torrentio's stream endpoint is scoped to one specific season+episode per request (`/series/{imdbId}:{season}:{episode}.json`), the same way a Stremio client only asks for the episode a viewer is currently browsing.
+To collect *all* aired episodes of a series' current season — not just episode 1 — the script must query the endpoint once per aired episode number (from TMDB's `last_episode_to_air`, which also tells us how many episodes of the current season have aired so far), skipping the request entirely when that episode is already present in TorBox.
+This is capped at a sane maximum per show per run to bound request volume.

 **Extra correctness measure — standard SxxEyy filename matching**

 Torrent/release *display* names are frequently ambiguous or localized (e.g. a bare `S01` season-pack label, or a translated "Season 1 / Episodes 1-2 of 8" summary line), which is not reliable enough to identify an exact season/episode.
 The underlying per-file filename that TorBox/Torrentio resolves to, however, reliably follows the international `SxxEyy` filename convention (e.g. `Show.Name.S01E01.2160p...mkv`).
 The script must prefer that per-file filename (or the first line of the stream metadata that actually matches `SxxEyy`) over the noisier top-level release name when identifying season/episode and matching a stream to its series — only falling back to the release name if no `SxxEyy` match is found anywhere.
 This avoids miscounting season packs as single episodes and avoids treating alternate-language/regional releases of the same episode as distinct entries.